johnbayko/hicp/docs/hicp.rst

     Hi, this is a bunch of data.
     --

-  The data consists of the string without the end-of-line characters, since they are part of the termination sequence.
+  The data consists of the string without the end-of-line characters ("Hi, this is a bunch of data."), since the end-of-line is part of the termination sequence (CR, LF, '-', '-', CR, LF).

   The data block may be any data and is interpreted by context, such as image or audio format.